codemix/yii2-dockerized/README.md

 Here we use two Dockerfiles:

  * One for the base image, e.g. `Dockerfile.base` and
- * one for the final image, which extends from the base image
+ * one for the final image(s), which extends from the base image

+The base image stays the same for some time and is used as basis for many deployment images.
+This has the advantage that (hopefully) many files from the base image can be reused, whenever a new deployment image is built.
+So the actual release image layer will have a very small footprint and, in effect, once a base image is shared among developers and on production, there's not much data to be moved around with each release.

-So we'd first move the current `Dockerfile` and create a base image:
+To start we'd first move the current `Dockerfile` and create a base image:

 ```sh
 mv Dockerfile Dockerfile.base